andreas122001/MOL3022-bioinformatics-project/README.md

 ## Usage

 ### Requirements
-This project assumes you have python installed on your machine.
+This project assumes you have Python installed on your machine.

 To install requirements, do: